waqarkalim/holiday-optimizer/README.md

 pnpm format
 ```

+## Usage Policy

+This repository is published for transparency so others can review how the application works. **All rights remain with Waqar Bin Kalim.**

+- © 2025 Waqar Bin Kalim.
+All rights reserved.
+- You may read and learn from the code, but you may **not** copy, fork, host, deploy, redistribute, rebrand, or commercialize this project—whether in its original form or in modified/“revamped” versions—without written permission.
+- Automated rewrites or derivative deployments created with AI tooling are equally prohibited unless you have an explicit license from me.
+- If you’re interested in collaboration or licensing, please contact me directly.

 ## Contribution

 Thank you for your interest!
 This repository is maintained solely by me.

-I’m not accepting pull requests or forks.
+- Pull requests and issues will be closed without merge.
+- If you spot a bug, feel free to reach out privately or open a discussion, but please don’t submit patches.
-If you’d like to support the project, feel free to ⭐ the repo.
+- If you’d like to support the project, a ⭐ is appreciated.

 ## License